As part of its international Awards & Recognition Program, Swedish Council of America bestows four awards

 SCA Proclamations are granted by the SCA Board of Directors to recognize significant milestones in affiliated organizations’ histories or outstanding achievements made by public figures in Swedish-North America.
 Perhaps your group is about to celebrate its 50th anniversary or break ground for a new addition or present its 100th Midsommar Festival.
 Then you should be nationally recognized with an SCA Proclamation!
 Members of the governing body of Swedish-American organizations that are approaching an important anniversary or historic date are encouraged to contact SCA several to request such recognition.
 Don’t be shy – nominate your own group!

-Twice a year the SCA Board of Directors meets in areas with significant Swedish-American or Swedish-Canadian populations.
+While current SCA Affiliate Organizations may nominate remarkable volunteers for the SCA Award of Merit of their own organizations for SCA Proclamations, twice a year the SCA Board of Directors meets in areas with significant Swedish-American or Swedish-Canadian populations.
 SCA Awards are typically bestowed as part of the activities included in these semi-annual SCA Meetings.
+It is highly recommended that SCA Affiliate Member organizations publically recognize their outstanding volunteers during these celebrations.
 The deadlines to be included in the Spring Meeting are generally February 1 and August 1 for the Autumn Meeting.
 Detailed descriptions and nomination forms can be found by clicking on the names of the awards above.

 Prior to 2008, SCA had two different awards; one focused on exemplary Swedish-Americans and one given to Swedes with great influence in America.
 You can learn about them here.